 In the medical industry, magnesium’s weight and strength makes it an ideal candidate for implantable devices.
 Magnesium has a density similar to that of human bone.
 It is also found naturally in the body as an ion, making magnesium a uniquely biocompatible material.
 Magnesium implants are nontoxic and naturally corrode within the human body over time.
 In many orthopedic applications, the natural corrosion properties of magnesium are of great benefit to the patient.
 For example, specially manufactured magnesium alloy devices are designed to offer temporary support while broken bones are healing; they provide the strength and biocompatibility the patient needs, but unlike other commonly used medical implants, they dissolve over time and are safely absorbed by the body when their support is no longer required.
 This eliminates the expense and pain of additional surgeries typically required to remove implants.

 Magnesium-aluminum alloys are easy to work with, bend and reshape.
 They transfer heat effectively, making them ideal for use in the design and manufacture of electronics.
 High-performance racing bikes, manufactured with lightweight strength in mind, depend on magnesium alloy tubing for its rigidity and strength.

 In its pure form, magnesium is highly combustible.
 This has given it a justifiable reputation as very challenging to work with in production machining environments.
-Despite this, Tube Hollows International is able to drill magnesium safely and efficiently.
+Despite this, Confluent Medical Technologies is able to drill magnesium safely and efficiently.
 We regularly drill custom tubing from magnesium bar stock to industry leading concentricity and depth-to-ID standards.
 We look forward to assisting you with your magnesium tubes project, from conception to final product delivery.